 Special techniques are used at interior nodes for dynamically re-ordering moves during a search.
-In the simplest case, at every level in the tree a record is kept of the moves that have been assessed as being best, or good enough to refute a line of play and so cause a cut-off.
-As Gillogly observed
+In the simplest case, at every level in the tree a record is kept of the moves that have been assessed as being best,

 "If a move is a refutation for one line, it may also refute another line, so it should be considered first if it appears in the legal move list" [43].